Validating the CROCODILE model within the AGORA galaxy simulation framework

-Thermodynamic properties converge remarkably well.
-Temperature projections (Figure~\ref{fig:proj_NSFF}, bottom row) show that both disks have cooled and settled into thin, spiral structures with characteristic $T \sim 10^4$ K, as expected from primordial cooling equilibrium in the \textsc{CLOUDY} tables \citep{ferland20132013releasecloudy}.
-The phase diagrams (Figure~\ref{fig:phase_12}, left panels) confirm that $> 95\%$ of gas mass resides on a tight equilibrium curve.
-However, careful inspection reveals a subtle offset: \gfour's plateau sits $\sim 0.1$ dex ($\sim 25\%$) higher in temperature than \gthree.
-This was also observed in Paper II between different codes implementing the same \textsc{GRACKLE} library (see their Figure 16, where \textsc{GEAR}/\textsc{SWIFT} exhibits a similar offset).
-We hypothesize that this stems from either: (1) subtle \textsc{GRACKLE} interface differences (e.g., iteration convergence criteria, interpolation order), or (2) different internal energy $\leftrightarrow$ temperature conversion routines\footnote{\gfour explicitly stores both internal energy and temperature for all particles, while \gthree stores only internal energy in isolated runs (but also both in cosmological simulations).}.
+However, quantitative analysis reveals a subtle but persistent discrepancy.
+The~radial gas density profiles ({Figure}~\ref{fig:surf_12}, column 2) agree to within <0.1 dex for $r > 2$ kpc, but~exhibit a $\sim 0.1$ dex, with~the exception of the central 1 kpc.
+This time, the~deviation arises from a centering difference: \gfour selects a gas clump slightly offset from the dark matter density peak (Figure~\ref{4}a, left panel), leading to an apparent $\sim 10^4$ K, as~expected from primordial cooling equilibrium in the \textsc{CLOUDY} tables \citep{ferland20132013releasecloudy}.
+The~phase diagrams (Figure~\ref{fig:phase_12}, left panels) confirm that >95\% of gas mass resides on a tight equilibrium curve.
+However, careful inspection reveals a subtle offset: \gfour's plateau sits $\sim 25\%$) higher in temperature than \gthree.
+This was also observed in Paper II between different codes implementing the same \textsc{GRACKLE} library (see their {Figure~16} \citep{Kim_2016} , where \textsc{GEAR}/\textsc{SWIFT} exhibits a similar offset).
+We hypothesize that this stems from either: (1) subtle \textsc{GRACKLE} interface differences (e.g., iteration convergence criteria, interpolation order), or~(2) different internal energy $\leftrightarrow$ temperature conversion routines (\gfour {explicitly} stores both internal energy and temperature for all particles, while \gthree stores only internal energy in isolated runs, but also both in cosmological simulations).
 Using internal energy rather than temperature in the phase diagram does not resolve the offset, confirming that it reflects actual physical state differences rather than post-processing artefacts.
-This, along with the prevalence of this slight shift in essentially all codes in AGORA and in calibrations with cooling enabled, suggests that either the first option is more likely or that there is an unknown coupling between hydrodynamics and cooling we did not consider.
+This, along with the prevalence of this slight shift in essentially all codes in AGORA and in calibrations with cooling enabled, suggests that either the first option is more likely or that there is an unknown coupling between hydrodynamics and cooling that we did not~consider.